What is configuration data?

 Oftentimes, engineers have to simply try, cross their fingers and wait for the phone to ring.
 And sometimes it rings, but on the other hand, it might not.
 Unquestionably, when it doesn't, it's just as bad as when it does!

-MANAGING DEPENDENCIES IN CONFIGURATION DATA
+CONFIGURATION DATA DEPENDENCIES

 Firstly, imagine that you are an application owner running upgrades that change what a microservice talks to.
 Or you are running a feature which is dependant on another feature.
 And that feature is dependant on a database which, in turn, is talking to an end point.
-That's a fairly simple requirement but it's an intricate set of dependancies to manage.
+That's a fairly simple requirement but it's an intricate set of dependencies to manage.

 Secondly, imagine that you only own a part of that upgrade.
 You have two, three and sometimes four or more teams upgrading four or more components.
-You have infrastructure which is co-dependant.
+You have infrastructure which is co-dependent.
 With that in mind, if you get a single part wrong, it will be a catastrophe (or at the very least a headache) for someone to deal with.
 During office hours that's a pain but, more often than not, it happens out of hours.
 Because that’s Murphy’s law.

 GAINING SINGULAR INSIGHT